Landlord Tax Guide 2022/23

 Paper self-assessment forms must be returned by October 31 after the end of the tax year, while the deadline for online submissions is January 31 following the tax year.

-If you are running a property business you will have to pay class 2 National Insurance if your profits are £6,515 a year or more and:
+If you are running a property business you will have to pay class 2 National Insurance, at a flat rate of £3.15 per week, if your profits are £6,725 a year or more and:

 - being a landlord is your main job